botter-workshop/sequelize-handlers/README.md

 # sequelize-handlers
-A library for generating basic create, get, query, update, and delete Express handlers for Sequelize models.
+A module for generating basic create, get, query, update, and delete Express handlers for Sequelize models.